 Cut Pile Rugs

 Rugs constructed using a method that does not require knots.
-Flat-woven rugs do not require a backing and as such very flexible and in many cases reversible.
+Flat-woven rugs do not require backing and as such very flexible and in many cases reversible.

 Fringe (Antique Fringe)